 There are so many different platforms and different uses for AR, and they each come with their own set of technical skills.
 However, something I would definitely recommend learning is the principles of good design.
 It’s really the key to making something easy to use and enjoyable.
 I would also advise learning the design rules specific to what kind of AR experience you are creating.
 If you make game filters, look into what makes an engaging game; if you make beauty filters, learn about the different contour placements or different eye makeup styles and how they change the face.

-How would you describe your work, do you have a specific style? direction?
-Does it change over time?
+How would you describe your work, do you have a specific style?

 I really want people to have fun with what I make.
 For my own filters, I really like being a little over the top and adding a lot of ways to interact with the filters or a lot of customizable options.
 I see what I do as a sort of virtual “cosplay”; I want the users to feel like they’ve transformed into a new version of themselves, so I try to make it as immersive as possible and I really only use face deformation if it adds to the effect.
 I don’t stick to a specific theme, I just make whatever I feel like at the moment, but I do think that I have kept a consistent style since the beginning.

-What or who is your inspiration? what would be your advice for other creators?
+What or who is your inspiration?

 I get my inspiration from so many different places.
 Anything I really like, I try to think about how I could bring it into AR.
 It can be from pop culture or art, fashion, or even a mood.